Pascal66/pancake-blurp/README.md

 "maxRecentPaymentHistory" max lines to show in payment history

- in the pool config.js a useful feature if you ever have to swap hosts is
+In the pool config.js a useful feature if you ever have to swap hosts is

 redirection : {